KMKfw/kmk_firmware/docs/en/Getting_Started.md

 > To infinity and beyond!
 1. [Install CircuitPython version 7.3 or higher on your board](https://learn.adafruit.com/welcome-to-circuitpython/installing-circuitpython).
 With most boards, it should be as easy as drag and dropping the firmware on the drive
 2. Get an up to date [copy of KMK](https://github.com/KMKfw/kmk_firmware/archive/refs/heads/main.zip) from the main branch
-3. Unzip it and copy the KMK folder and the boot.py file at the root of the USB drive corresponding to your board (often appearing as CIRCUITPY)
+3. Unzip it and copy the *kmk* folder and the *boot.py* file at the root of the USB drive corresponding to your board (often appearing as CIRCUITPY)
 4. Create a new *code.py* or *main.py* file in the same root directory (same level as boot.py) with the example content hereunder:

-***IMPORTANT:*** adapt the GP0 / GP1 pins to your specific board !
+***IMPORTANT:*** Adapt the GP0 / GP1 pins to your specific board!
+Check out *kmk/quickpin/pro_micro/* for piouts for supported microcontroller.

 ```
-print("Starting")

 import board

 from kmk.kmk_keyboard import KMKKeyboard